ICGV Þór (2009): Design

 ICGV Þór's design is concurrent with that of the Norwegian Coast Guard's Harstad; in fact, both vessels were designed by Rolls-Royce plc.
-During its design stage, Harstad was designated as model number UT 512, while the larger version, which became the Por, was designated as model number UT 512L.
+During its design stage, Harstad was designated as model number UT 512, while the larger version, which became the Þór, was designated as model number UT 512L.
 The vessel is powered by two Rolls-Royce Marine Bergen diesel engines.
 The ship's propellers are two Rolls-Royce Marine KaMeWa Ulstein feathering propellers (feathering propellers are rotated parallel to the water flow in order to reduce drag).
 The ship is 93.8 m long overall, a 16 m wide, and a has a height of 30 m.
 The maximum speed of the vessel is 19.5 knots, while its towing capacity, or bollard pull, is 120 t.
 The cargo deck covers 300 m2.
 The vessel is outfitted with various life-saving equipment, designed to aid it in rescue missions, including two MOB boats and six Viking life rafts.
-Other specially-designed equipment the vessel is outfitted with includes oil booms, one 40 mm Bofors gun, and oil skimmers.
+Other specially designed equipment the vessel is outfitted with includes oil booms, one 40 mm Bofors gun, and oil skimmers.